 Soft light is non-directional and typically comes from a diffused source.
-When you’re using flash and you aim the flash into a white umbrella, for example, you are diffusing the light and softening it.
+The shadows created by soft light are not well defined but soft.
+When you’re using flash and you aim the flash into a white umbrella, for example, you are diffusing the light and softening it or on an overcast day, the sunlight is diffused by the cloud cover and the whole sky becomes a huge and soft light source.
 Soft light helps creates smooth, gradual transitions from light to dark without causing strong shadows to appear.

 Hard light is harsh, directional, and casts strong shadows and bright highlights.
 If you’ve ever attempted to take a portrait of someone under the midday sun, you likely noticed your subject’s facial features — particularly the eyes, nose, and neck — cast or were beset by harsh shadows.
-This is a typical trait of hard light.
+There will be a huge range of intensity variation between the highlights and shadows and this is a typical trait of hard light.

 Portrait photographers overwhelmingly prefer soft light because it is perceived as more flattering.
 As alluded to above, photographers use a wide variety of devices known as modifiers in an effort to soften the otherwise harsh light of their strobes and flashes.
 However, natural light can be diffused also; shooting on a cloudy day or using the sunlight trickling in through a window can create beautiful soft light.